filerjs/filer/README.md

 identical to the node.js (see [https://github.com/browserify/path-browserify](https://github.com/browserify/path-browserify)) version with the following differences:

 * The CWD always defaults to `/`
-* No support for Windows style paths
+* No support for Windows style paths (assume you are on a POSIX system)
 * Additional utility methods (see below)

 ```javascript